 The seedlings can be outplanted 6 to 8 months later.
 To prevent transplanting shock, they should be prepared first for the prevailing field conditions by hardening.
 This involves gradual exposure of the seedlings to full sun and reduction in the frequency of watering.

-4. Fertilizing.
+5. Fertilization.
 To ensure vigorous growth, apply fertilizers regularly at the onset and end of the rainy season or every 6 months.
 Fertilizer application can be started a month after planting using ammonium sulfate (21-0-0) at the rate of 100-150 grams per tree.
+With urea (46-0-0), the rate is about one-half.
 The rate is increased every year until the start of the fruiting stage at which time 250-300 grams of complete fertilizer (14-14-14) is applied.
 This amount is also increased every year from 1.5 to 3 kg plus 200-300 kg of muriate of potash (0-0-60).
 To ensure supply of micronutrients, organic fertilizers can be incorporated in the fertilization plan.

-9. Insect Pest and Disease Control.
+10. Insect Pests and Diseases Control.
 Although soursop is more resistant compared to other fruit crops, it is not entirely safe from insect pests.
 Insect pests that attack this crop include root grubs, mealy bugs, carpenter moth larva, scale insects and oriental fruit fly.
 The major diseases are root rot, pink disease and anthracnose.

 A crop protection plan should be formulated and incorporated into the overall farm management system.
 It may include both prevention (e.g. sanitation, burning of diseased plant parts, disposal of fallen fruits, removal of alternate hosts) and control measures (chemical, organic or biological).
 Livestock may also be raised as a component of crop-livestock integrated farming system (click to read how this has benefited mango).